 In this section, we evaluate the effectiveness of \name for communication between realms.
 We assume two user-space programs running in separate realms exchange messages via shared memory.
 The shared memory is provided either by \name or through a shared region in normal world.
 In each experiment, one side writes messages into the shared memory, and the other side reads them.
 For the NW shared memory case, we evaluate two configurations: (1) Encrypted communication, in which two sides employ an encryption/decryption protocol (using mbedTLS or OpenSSL) to each exchanged message; and (2) Plaintext communication, in which no encryption is applied.
 The encryption-based configuration provides confidentiality and integrity guarantees against an active NW adversary capable of intercepting or modifying shared-memory content.
 In contrast, when using \name, encryption is unnecessary because the CSM region is inherently protected from both the NW and other realms.

-\para{Results} \cref{fig:all} presents the results for CPU usage, latency (message delivery time), and throughput (data transferred per unit time).
+\para{Results} \Cref{fig:all} presents the results for CPU usage, latency (message delivery time), and throughput (data transferred per unit time).
 Across all metrics, \name consistently outperforms both encrypted NW-based configurations.
 Compared to OpenSSL, \name achieves 24$\times$–212$\times$ lower latency, 25$\times$–209$\times$ fewer CPU cycles, and 26$\times$–204$\times$ higher throughput.
 Against MbedTLS, \name delivers 4.4$\times$–203$\times$ lower latency, 4.5$\times$–200$\times$ fewer cycles, and 4.8$\times$–194$\times$ higher throughput.
 In all cases, the performance gap widens as message size increases.
-These results highlight the substantial overhead introduced by cryptographic protection when using NW shared memory for inter-realm communication.
-Because \name provides system-level protection for the CSM, it eliminates the need for encryption and its associated per-message costs. \cref{fig:all} also reports the performance of plaintext communication over NW shared memory.
+These results highlight the \textit{substantial gain} achieved by the use of \name instead of NW shared memory for inter-realm communication.
+Because \name provides system-level protection for the CSM, it eliminates the need for encryption and its associated per-message costs. \Cref{fig:all} also reports the performance of plaintext communication over NW shared memory.